 Even if you disagree with my points on thyroid management and how I approach thyroid disease I still want you to be able to read it and come to your own conclusion.

-Even if my ideas and theories have flaws (which I'm sure they do), you are bound to find some information which is still helpful and which can help you on your journey to feeling 100%.
+Even if my ideas and theories have flaws (which I’m sure they do), you are bound to find some information that is still helpful and which can help you on your journey to feeling 100%.

 When you put this information together with the results in Google the situation becomes even more suspicious.